 Over the course of my wanderings I have found a companion in a street dog I’ve now officially adopted and affectionately call Marley Moo, he came and cuddled into me while I was meditating one day, and has never left.
 How magically wonderful life is.

 Our thudong life is a 21st century experience, and the solitude of remote forests, that would have been common place in Europe, are now hard too come by, a reminder that everything is impermanence in action.
 The very monk name given to me on ordination means, Dharma hermit free from dust, but the seclusion to be able to be a hermit is limiting, although by 21st century lifestyles, I am just that.

-I have slightly adapted the original thudong life to suit the needs of the European people and to also become more in line with the 21st century.
+I have slightly adapted the original thudong life to suit the needs of Marley moo, the European people and to also become more in line with the 21st century.
 I decided after incidents involving wild boar on far more than one occasion, that something more solid at night would be more suitable allowing me to relax, meditating better, and as so chose the ever growing and popular Vanlife as the perfect compromise.
-As a further adaption to the original thudong life Marley and myself run and write this website, we also have a bank account as well as having PayPal which allows for monetary Donations to keep this website up and running.
-This caused opinions from plenty on the matter, and as such have now lost my connection with my monastery, receiving no more support from them.
+As a further adaption to the original thudong life Marley and myself run and write this website, we also have a bank account, as well as having PayPal which allows for monetary Donations to keep this website up and running.
+This caused opinions from plenty on the matter, and as such lost my connection with my monastery, and the Thai Sangha receiving no more monetary support from them.
 I am now affiliated to No religion, No Monastery, No Tribe or Society, I am a Vanlife Monk seeking enlightenment.